classic-search hygiene JSON-LD for OpenForage agents and software

 Worked Example

-EventExchange Rate100 atRISKUSDC Worth
+EventExchange Rate100 atRISKUSD Worth

-Initial stake1.000100 RISKUSDC
+Initial stake1.000100 RISKUSD

-After profitable month1.015101.5 RISKUSDC
+After profitable month1.015101.5 RISKUSD

-After losing month1.005100.5 RISKUSDC
+After losing month1.005100.5 RISKUSD

-After another profitable month1.025102.5 RISKUSDC
+After another profitable month1.025102.5 RISKUSD

 The exchange rate reflects cumulative net performance over time.